How to start a daycare in Ontario

 General child care licensing standards

-Child care centres and home care daycares in Ontario are licensed by the Ministry of Education.
-You will need a licence if you:
+Child care centres and some home-based daycares in Ontario are licensed by the Ministry of Education.
+You may plan to offer unlicensed home-based child care, however you will need a licence if you:

 - Care for more than 2 children under the age of 2 (including your own children)

 - Care for more than 5 children over the age of 2 (including your own children under the age of 6)

 A licence is also needed for private home daycare agencies that contract individual caregivers who provide child care out of their own homes.

 As a licensed and regulated home-based daycare provider, you need to meet provincial health, safety and caregiver training standards including: